 The medical condition that is known as gout can cause severe pain and difficulty walking.
 It generally affects the joints in the big toe, and may cause swelling and redness.
 It can develop as a result of excess uric acid in the bloodstream, which can occur for various reasons.
 These can include genetic factors, or from eating foods that have high levels of purines.
 Elevated levels of purines can be found in specific foods such as red meat, shellfish, and drinks that are made with large amounts of sugar.
 To determine the severity of gout, fluid is removed from the affected joints and observed for uric acid crystals.
 It is strongly recommended that a podiatrist be consulted if you are afflicted with gout.

 Gout is a painful condition that can be treated.
-If you are seeking treatment, contact one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will treat your foot and ankle needs.
+If you are seeking treatment, contact Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will treat your foot and ankle needs.

 What Is Gout?

 Gout is a form of arthritis that is characterized by sudden, severe attacks of pain, redness, and tenderness in the joints.
 The condition usually affects the joint at the base of the big toe.
 A gout attack can occur at any random time, such as the middle of the night while you are asleep.